 plt.hist(ads_selected) plt.title('Histogram of ads selections') plt.xlabel('Ads') plt.ylabel('Number of times each ad was selected') plt.show()

-From the above visualization, we can see that the fourth ad got the highest click.
+From the above visualization, we can see that the fifth ad got the highest click.
 So our model advice us to place the fourth version of the ad to the user for getting the highest number of clicks!

 A/B testing sounds simple.
 Suppose you are running the above ad campaign for an A/B test.
 Here, you split the samples in half.
 Provide 50% of the customer with one version of the ad and the other 50% with another.
 Run it for a specific period of time.
 After that period calculate the impressions on each add.
 The highest one is the winner.

 But here is a problem.
 You are completely isolating the exploration to exploitation.
 You are wasting resources and losing variation while trying to find the winner with this approach.

 Here Bandit algorithms can help.
 It is sometimes called learning while earning means you are making money when you are also making progress to find the winner.
 In a shorter period of time, it provides you amazing performance.
 Take an example.
 You are running an ad campaign for Black Friday sales.
 You have only a week and still don't know which ad will get the best performance.
 Here you should not perform A/B testing.
 Why?
 Because you have limited time and not enough data to perform the test.
 Instead, follow a multi-armed bandit approach.
 It performs extremely well for shorter periods of time.

 Surprisingly, it performs great in longer periods too!
 Unlike the A/B testing approach, it gradually searches for the best one.
 This makes the process faster and smoother.
 And nonetheless, does not make the customers annoyed like in A/B testing where 50% of the customers are provided with inferior variations.